 If several of those are true for you, you've already crossed the line into spreadsheet debt.
 The question isn't whether to address it.
 It's how fast, and at what cost.

-A custom web app starting at $250/month and a four-week build timeline isn't a moonshot.
+A custom web app starting at $250/month, built in four weeks, is not a moonshot.
 It's the math that makes sense for businesses doing real revenue on fragile infrastructure.
+It's the fourth option that nobody told you about.

 The spreadsheet cost calculator is a good place to start.
 Plug in your team size and hours.
 See what the current situation is actually costing you.
 Most people walk away wanting to have a conversation.